EOSIO/eosjs/README.md

 ### Shorthand

 Shorthand is available for some types such as Asset and Authority.
-This syntax is only for concise functions and does not work in `eos.transaction`.
+This syntax is only for concise functions and does not work when providing entire transaction objects to `eos.transaction`..

 For example:
 * asset `'10 SYS'` resolves `10.0000 SYS`